Are pickles healthy?

 Pickle contains a high amount of dietary fibers, proteins, vitamins, ascorbic acid, minerals (Cu and Fe), and benzoic acid.
 It contains a variety of ingredients such as salt, vinegar, spices viz. chili powder, turmeric powder, fenugreek seed, asafoetida, sugar, jaggery, and oil.

-Pickles are made up of various colored fruits and vegetables that contain pigments such as anthocyanins, flavonoids, carotenoids, etc. These compounds are effective to remove harmful free radicals in the body produced by stresses and diseases thus show antioxidant activity (2).
+Pickles are made up of various colored fruits and vegetables that contain pigments such as anthocyanins, flavonoids, carotenoids, etc. These compounds are probably effective in removing harmful free radicals in the body produced by stresses and diseases and thus may show antioxidant activity (2).

 Lactic acid bacteria obtained from the pickle can produce a high amount of folate and vitamin B12.
-These compounds boost the human immune system and protect from various diseases (3).
+These compounds may boost the human immune system and protect it from various diseases (3).

 5. Produce phenyllactic acid

 Phenyllactic acid is a phenolic or organic acid widely existing in honey and lactic acid bacteria fermented food.
-This acid naturally occurred in Chinese pickles that show high antimicrobial activity and accumulate in the pickle for long storage life (5).
+This acid can show high antimicrobial activity and accumulate in the pickle for a long storage life (5).

-High uric acid levels can lead to several diseases including arthritis, thick and hard arteries wall, heart, and brain disease.
-However, lactobacillus (Lactobacillus paracasei ) found in pickle regulates the intestinal function and inhibit tumor formation.
-Also, reduce the uric acid level in blood and reduce kidney injury thus keeping the kidney healthy (6).
+High uric acid levels can lead to several diseases including arthritis, thick and hard artery walls, heart, and brain disease.
+However, lactobacillus (Lactobacillus paracasei ) found in pickles possibly regulates intestinal function.
+Also, possibly reduces the uric acid level in the blood and reduces kidney injury thus keeping the kidney healthy (6).

 Sichuan pickle is produced by the fermentation of Chinese cabbage and contains Lactobacillus fermentum.
 These bacteria increase energy consumption to prevent visceral and liver fat deposition.
 Thus maintaining body weight and keeping the body healthy (7).

-Intake of pickle juice help to treat skeletal muscle cramps however further study is needed to confirm the exact mechanism (10, 11).
+Intake of pickle juice helps to treat skeletal muscle cramps however further study is needed to confirm the exact mechanism (10, 11).

 Some athletic trainers claim 1-2 oz of pickle juice can alleviate exercise-associated muscle cramps however scientific research is lacking to prove this (12).